 Researchers also claim that the amount of active kratom ingredient varies greatly, making it difficult to ascertain the effect of a particular dose.
 Taking kratom can be dangerous, depending on the plant and the user’s health and metabolism.

-People who take kratom may soon start craving it and require treatments given for opioid addiction.
+People who take kratom may soon start craving it and require treatments given for substance dependence.
 Kratom also adversely affects infant development.

 So, it can lead to the birth of a baby with withdrawal symptoms needing treatment if taken during pregnancy.